 Territory home owner discount

-If you are buying an established home, a new home or land to build a new home in the Northern Territory (NT), you may be able to get up to $18,601 off stamp duty.
+If you're a home buyer in the Northern Territory (NT), you may be eligible to get up to $18,601 off stamp duty until 30 June 2021.

 Read below to find out how to apply for the Territory Home Owner Discount (THOD).